enbility/devices-app/README.md

 ### Running the server component

+- `make ui` for creating the UI assets
 - `go run main.go -h` to see all the possible parameters.
 - `go run main.go` to start with the default parameters.